GenomiqueENS/toullig/README.md

     #Options Trimming by Side-window mode

+    - addIndexOutlier (default: 15)                         # A addition of bases of the outlier to have a better catch of the adaptor

+    #Options Trimming by Side-window mode

-    -thresholdSW (default: 15)                              # The threshold for the Side-Window algorithm -lengthWindowsSW (default: 0.8)                         # The length for the the Side-Window algorithm
+    -thresholdSW (default: 0.8)                             # The threshold for the Side-Window algorithm -lengthWindowsSW (default: 15)                          # The length for the the Side-Window algorithm

     #Options Cutadapt